CSX Transportation, Inc. Settlement Information Sheet

 The complaint seeks civil penalties for violations of Section 311 of the Clean Water Act (CWA), as well as related state claims under the West Virginia Water Pollution Control Act, the West Virginia Groundwater Protection Act, and related state rules.

 On February 16, 2015, a CSX Transportation, Inc. train derailed in Mount Carbon, West Virginia, spilling Bakken Formation crude oil into the waters of the Armstrong Creek and the Kanawha River and onto their adjoining shorelines.
-Approximately twenty-seven railcars, each containing around 29,000 gallons of oil, derailed and about twenty railcars caught fire.
+Approximately twenty-seven railcars, each containing around 29,000 gallons of oil, derailed and about half of the railcars caught fire.
 A nearby residential house and garage was destroyed, and nearby neighborhoods had to be evacuated.
 The Governor of West Virginia declared a state of emergency.
 West Virginia American Water Company shut down its water intake in the area, affecting thousands of customers, and the Kanawha River was temporarily closed to maritime traffic.

 Health Effects and Environmental Benefits